DRA6N/Terrene_Obsidian/1. World Almanac/Modules/Sewers and Spiders (2-4)/Sewers and Spiders.md

 ##### **Thandion Reeves** - "Gentleman" Thief
 *Neutral Evil - Half-Orc*

 Every city has a dark side.
 For as long as people have been coming together to build civilization, some have chosen the path of professional criminality.
 Thandion Reeves is one such person.
-Thandion made his name among the criminal element of Port Gisahl with a thieves' guild known as the *Heel of the Snake.*
+Thandion made his name among the criminal element of Underdale with a thieves' guild known as the *Heel of the Snake.*
 Thandion Reeves kicks off this adventure by stealing the **Cerulean Missive.**

 ##### Lady Akunai - Cold-Blooded Aristocrat
 *Neutral Evil - High Elf*

 Some people were just made to have wealth; Lady Akunai has made it her buisness to become one of those people.
-Coming up through the cutthroat business world of Port Gisahl left Lady Akunai sharp as a dagger.
+Coming up through the cutthroat business world of Underdale left Lady Akunai sharp as a dagger.
 Golden opportunities await those who impress her.

 At all times, Lady Akunai is attended by her manservant and bodyguard - a **wight** named Lo'aztani.